menu

 One of the benefits of Philip is that there is very little traffic.
 The average commute to work is 8.09 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Philip is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Philip doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Philip have a very low rate of college education: just 9.97% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Philip has a very low overall level of education: only 9.97% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Philip in 2022 was $24,295, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $97,180 for a family of four.
 However, Philip contains both very wealthy and poor people as well.